 Order of DeMolay

-No. DeMolay is not a religious group, DeMolay teaches no religion but expects each member to profess a belief in a Supreme Being and be tolerant in your opinion of others.
+No, DeMolay is not a religious group.
+DeMolay teaches no religion but expects each member to profess a belief in a Supreme Being and be tolerant in their opinion of others.

 What is a fraternity?

 A fraternity is an organization whose members have a special bond with one another regardless of age or position.
 It is a brotherhood built on common interests.

 We are not a secret fraternity.
 Therefore, we hold no secrets from non-members about our type of organization, our purposes, activities, and beliefs.